freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/actuators.md

 Children inherit their parent's movement, so decorative meshes and collision belonging to one rigid part should normally be grouped below one driven pivot.
 Add another follower only when a second rigid part needs a different offset, direction, or response curve.

+## Edit-mode preview

+Select the Actuator and scrub **Preview Position** to inspect every connected Actuator Transform without entering Play Mode or firing a coil.
+The slider uses each follower's position offset, rotation offset, response curve, and reverse setting. **Reset Preview** returns every follower to its authored local pose.
+Preview poses are also restored automatically before saving the scene, entering Play Mode, reloading scripts, quitting Unity, undoing, or leaving the Actuator inspector; they are never intended to become authored transform values.

 ## Coil modes

 ### Follow Coil